 Urbane, 6: Popular with a very large number of groups, but specifically ones centered in Arx.

 -Earning: Cumulative with people pleaser, favored by at least 10 orgs, including non-house orgs.

 Statesman, 10: At this point, they are someone that is a unifying force between a great range of houses, and are wildly popular with a diverse range.

--Earning: Cumulative with gadfly and people pleaser and urbane, favored by at least 10 @orgs, including at least one from each of the five fealties, with no disfavor.
+-Earning: Cumulative with gadfly and people pleaser and urbane, favored by at least 10 @orgs, including at least one from each of the six fealties, with no disfavor.
 Best of luck.

 -Removing: Anyone disfavoring them.
 This could be done out of purely petty spite.
 It almost assuredly will be.

 Gyre/Silent War Veteran, 2 each: Fighting in any major Compact-wide war will win special renown.
 Even if you don't survive.
 It's great.

 -Earning: Any character that participated in the Gyre War or Silent War.
 This also applies to new CGs that by their background would have participated.